ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ## OpenVPN

-OpenVPN {{OpenVPN}} is a commonly used protocol designed to replace IPsec.
+OpenVPN {{OpenVPN}} is a commonly used protocol designed as an alternative to IPsec.
 A major goal of this protocol is to provide an easy-to-use VPN.
 OpenVPN encapsulates either IP packets or Ethernet frames within a secure tunnel and can run over UDP or TCP.